-Therefore, the Fund will require a Production Protection Agreement or PPA as an investment condition.
-The PPA is an agreement to be signed by the Government of Liberia, the community and the palm oil concession holding company in which the parties will agree to conserve and actively protect and manage certain forest areas in the community or nearby in return for loans to establish the community oil palm.
-Signing a PPA will be the most important requirement for a community to access loan from the Fund to finance its community oil palm.
-The PPA will be a legally binding agreement, which will have to include clear enforcement arrangements and penalties for non-compliance.
+We are therefore developing Production Protection Inclusion Compacts (PPI Compacts) as an investment condition.
+This is an agreement to be signed by the Government of Liberia, the community and the palm oil concession holding company in which the parties will agree to conserve and actively protect and manage certain forest areas in the community or nearby in return for loans to establish the community oil palm.
+Signing a PPI agreement will be the most important requirement for a community to access loans to finance its community oil palm.
+The PPI agreement will be a legally binding agreement, which will have to include clear enforcement arrangements and penalties for non-compliance.

 The Oil Palm Outgrower Scheme in Liberia is anchored in the Liberian oil palm concessions, as a joint program between oil palm companies, the government of Liberia (GoL) and the local community with the goal to improve community livelihoods.

 There are two kinds of companies: those that sell sustainable products... and those that will...